DSheirer/jmbe/jmbe/README.md

 Third-Party libraries

-	jmbe uses a third-party logging library that are not included in the default library output product in order to avoid conflicts when the same library is used in your program.
+	JMBE uses a third-party logging library and the JTransforms FFT library.
+	These libraries are not included in the default output products in order to avoid conflicts when the same libraries are used in your program.

-	If you want to include this third party library in the compiled jbme library so that you don't have to include it yourself, you can use the ant build target:  ant library-complete
+	If you want to include these libraries in the compiled jmbe library so that you don't have to include it yourself, you can use the ant build target:
+	ant create-library-with-third-party-libs

 	Libraries used by jbme: